Meet the Team: Chiedozie “Dozie” Anazia, Program Analyst and Systems Security Engineering Lead

-Chiedozie “Dozie” Anazia, program analyst and systems security engineering lead, Strategic Systems Programs.
+A career change can be daunting to some, but for Chiedozie “Dozie” Anazia, a program analyst and systems security engineering lead at Strategic Systems Programs (SSP), it was a no-brainer.

+Anazia always had a curiosity about science and technology; however, he did not pursue it right away.
+Instead, he attended Appalachian State University in Boone, North Carolina, to study broadcast communication and graduated with his bachelor’s degree in 2009.

+After landing a job with a local television station, Anazia put his practice to application for the next couple of years.
+When his company started to downsize, Anazia decided to look for new working opportunities and transitioned to the sales department of an electric vehicle/renovation company in 2014.

 |Date Taken: